 Before joining the EUI, I was a post-doctoral researcher with the Excellence Initiative at the Humboldt-Universität zu Berlin.
 I received my PhD (summa cum laude) in Political Science from Humboldt-University’s Berlin Graduate School of Social Sciences in 2016 with a dissertation entitled Where and Why are the Higher Educated More Inclined to Tolerate?
 Explaining the Educational Effect on Tolerance.
 I hold a Master of Arts in Political Science from Central European University in Hungary (2010) and a BA in Political Science from Charles University in the Czech Republic (2008).

 This website provides further information about myself and my research.
+You can watch me explain my work at the Migration Policy Centre here.
 Please feel free to contact me at lenka.drazanova[at]eui.eu for more information or if you would like access to any of my working papers or published work.

 You can also follow me on X at @lenka_drazanova where I regularly tweet about my new work and publications as well as social science research in general.